hacks-guide/Guide_Wii/_pages/en_US/vwii-finalizing-setup.md

 2. Type `R` to run the script
 3. When it is done, place the `Mii Channel v6 (Wii).wad` in a folder on your SD card titled `WAD`.
 You can make one if it does not exist.

+If you have issues running the script, open up a normal powershell and run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
+Then, right click the script files, open properties, and click unblock if the button is present.
+Try the script again.
+{: .notice--info}

 #### Mac

 1. Double click on the file.
 It should automatically run.